PrismaticPolygon/ComputerVision/report.md

 # Dense stereo

-Two dense stereo approaches were comapred.
+Two dense stereo approaches were compared.
 The first, Semi-Global Block Matching (SGBM), is...
+It was introduced by Hirschmuller (2005) [here](https://ieeexplore.ieee.org/document/1467526).

 The second, Weighted Least Squares (WLS) is....

 Much research has been done into choosing optimal parameters for *StereoBM*